Why customer satisfaction surveys are important?

 Droplr also started to survey inactive users by asking “Did you have any problems after signing up on Droplr?”.
 They quickly discovered that some of the users got lost in the product, their onboarding wasn’t smooth, while for others it was difficult to understand the product value.

 Looka learned that a large percentage of customers who didn’t purchase their logo package found it too expensive.
-This had led them to develop a new pricing package which was geography dependent.
+This had led them to develop a new pricing package that was geography dependent.

 While $65 USD for a premium logo package may be reasonable in North America, entrepreneurs in developing countries can find it cheaper to hire a graphic designer.